Skip to content

 Germany has maintained one of the strictest domestic exclusion rules: the Federal Constitutional Court (Bundesverfassungsgericht) held in 1998 that the use of polygraph evidence in court violates the constitutionally protected right to free self-determination in testimony.
 The BGH (Federal Court of Justice) has confirmed this exclusion rule in multiple subsequent decisions.
 The Netherlands and Belgium have similar categorical bans derived from the right against self-incrimination and the unreliability of the technique.

-The hostility of courts to polygraph evidence has not reduced the global volume of polygraph testing.
-The apparent paradox resolves when you separate forensic evidentiary use from investigative and security-screening use.
+Court hostility to polygraph evidence has not reduced the global volume of polygraph testing.
+The apparent paradox resolves when forensic evidentiary use is separated from investigative and security-screening use.

 In the United States, federal agencies including the FBI, CIA, NSA, DIA, and the Department of Energy's national laboratories conduct polygraph examinations on applicants and incumbent employees as a condition of obtaining or maintaining security clearances.
 The Employee Polygraph Protection Act (EPPA) 1988 prohibits most private employers from requiring polygraph testing, but the federal-government exemption is large.
 The NRC's 2003 finding that polygraph testing is unsuitable for security screening was commissioned by the federal government and then substantially ignored by the federal government in its own security-screening practice.